 Bayesian Toolkit Overview

-FDA-grade Bayesian trial design in six integrated steps.
+FDA-aligned Bayesian trial design in six integrated steps.
 The Bayesian Toolkit provides a complete workflow for designing clinical trials using Bayesian methodology, aligned with the FDA's January 2026 Bayesian guidance.

 Contents